How to Use Microsoft Word’s Learning Tools

 Text Spacing

-Text Spacing puts more white between each character, word, and line in your content.
+Text Spacing puts more white space between each character, word, and line in your content.
 This feature is used to increase fluency in reading.

 Here’s what your text would look like before text spacing: